microsoft/vscode-react-native/README.md

 }
 ```

-To lear more about `tasks` in VSCode read [the official documentation](https://code.visualstudio.com/docs/editor/tasks).
+To learn more about `tasks` in VSCode read [the official documentation](https://code.visualstudio.com/docs/editor/tasks).

-Visit [generating Signed APK](https://reactnative.dev/docs/signed-apk-android.html) to know more about this subject.
+Visit [generating Signed APK](https://reactnative.dev/docs/signed-apk-android.html) to learn more about this subject.

 ## Specifying custom arguments for `react-native run-*` command

-For using custom run arguments for `react-native run-<platform>`:
+Using custom run arguments for `react-native run-<platform>`:
 **NOTE:** This overrides all other configuration parameters.

 ```json